 The marking must be legible, durable, and readily visible.
 No other markings or hazmat stickers are needed if shipping Ground.

 Also, all limited quantities packaging must meet certain physical requirements.
 They must be capable of passing a 1.2 meter (4′ high) drop test and a 3-meter (10′) stacking test.
 Your total gross mass cannot exceed 30 kg.

 Carriers like FedEx and UPS have very specific requirements when it comes to Limited Quantity; these might be more restrictive than what is required by law.
 If you are shipping such items, you should make sure that you are following the carrier's specific requirements or working with a 3PL that can help guide you through the process.

-Not all logistics partners are pro-active about helping sellers with ORM-D materials, however.
-Amazon.com, for example, claims that it’s system is “not designed to recognize Hazmat until items have been manually reviewed by our Product Compliance department.”
-In other words, it is you, the seller, not Amazon or other retail partners, who is responsible for determining when something needs to be labeled ORM-D. If those products are shipped without being properly declared and labeled, the shipper could be liable and could face a hefty fine.
+Not all logistics partners are proactive about helping sellers with Limited Quantity materials, however.
+Amazon.com, for example, claims that its system is “not designed to recognize Hazmat until items have been manually reviewed by our Product Compliance department.”
+In other words, it is you, the seller, not Amazon or other retail partners, who are responsible for determining when something needs to be labeled as a hazardous material.
+If those products are shipped without being properly declared and labeled, the shipper could be liable and could face a hefty fine.

 If any of the items you sell or ship might require a Limited Quantity designation, you should check in with your 3PL and/or any carriers you intend to use.
 If your items do in fact require this designation, you will need to make sure that your packaging adheres to regulation and that you (or your 3PL) have the appropriate stickers.
 Complying with the DOTs hazmat requirements is not complicated, but failing to do so can lead to excess hazmat fees, or worse: hefty fines.